-Connect to the internet, and go to WindowsUpdate - download all available critical updates, all drivers except for video and sound drivers (which you should get on your own), and any recommended updates that you want.
+Connect to the internet, and download any operating system service packs, updates, and all drivers except for video and sound drivers (which you should get on your own), and any recommended updates that you want.

 For the daring, motherboard drivers are also available.
 Depending on what it is doing, though, you can do some real damage, so be careful if you aren't familiar with this process.

 If you still need video or sound drivers, download and install those.
 (Belarc Advisor is a little free download that can help identify your components quickly, which is helpful for finding the right driver.)
 For Nvidia graphics cards, Nvidia is the only source you need.
 For ATI cards, muahahaha!
 You should have bought Nvidia.
 ATI has issues - though you can find some graphics drivers on their site, they don't have drivers for every model.
 They rely on third party sites to host less common drivers.
 For Creative sound cards, go here.
 I would go through more, but there are so many different brands I could spend all day just looking up drivers.
 As usual, Googling is the way to go for researching unknown or difficult to find drivers.